Kernel Robust Hypothesis Testing: Robust Hypothesis Testing under Neyman-Pearson Setting

-This completes the proof. \end{proof} The optimality result for the kernel robust test \eqref{eq:kerneltest} in Theorem 2 holds for general robust hypothesis testing problems, i.e., it applies to robust hypothesis testing problems defined using different uncertainty sets $\mathcal{P}_0, \mathcal{P}_1$ and using any arbitrary nominal distributions.
+\end{theorem} \begin{proof} The proof of Theorem \ref{theorem:error} can be found in Appendix \ref{sec:pfnperror}. \end{proof} The optimality result for the kernel robust test \eqref{eq:kerneltest} in Theorem \ref{theorem:error} holds for general robust hypothesis testing problems, i.e., it applies to robust hypothesis testing problems defined using different uncertainty sets $\mathcal{P}_0, \mathcal{P}_1$ and using any arbitrary nominal distributions.
 However, to solve the optimization problem in the test statistic $\inf_{P\in\mathcal{P}_0}\big\|\mu_{\hat{P}_n} - \mu_{P}\big\|_\mathcal{H}$ for any arbitrary uncertainty set $\mathcal P_0$, it may not always be tractable, since it is an infinite-dimensional problem.